Systematically convert man(5) pages to use macro requests instead of \f text decorations

 This issue also acknowledges that semantic markup could not be added reliably systematically, though a future case to produce a conversion page-by-page to be reviewed page-by-page would benefit from systematic man(5) input.

 The idea of systematically converting to mandoc but not adding any semantic tagging (or worse using heuristics to do it) while also having to endure the stricter mandoc checks for no benefit seems stupid.

-Updated by C Fraire about 2 years ago
+Updated by C Fraire over 6 years ago

 Most bizarre about this exchange, Yuri, is I entered this case because I told you I would in responding to your tangential demand on https://www.illumos.org/rb/r/642/ that I manually edit cross-references to "fix them to be at least proper man(5), i.e., using .BR — what we have now is largely an awful conversion from another source and doesn't resemble man(5) man pages."